How to write a marketing plan and grow your business with better marketing.

 The bear minimum that you need to identify in this section is:

 • What metrics are you going to track? • What tech or resource you’ll need to do this? • The regularity of your reporting.
+You’ll need to know what success looks like and when you are achieving it.

-Marketing plan templates and assets:
+Marketing plan templates and assets

 To further assist you in devising your marketing plan we have also looked for some templates that you can use to create your winning strategy.
 There are some great links to free resources that you can use to write up your marketing plan below.
 Don’t feel that you have to use them in their exact format, feel free to adapt them and make them suitable for your business.

-Marketing Plans Examples:
+Marketing Plans Examples

 Still need inspiration on how to write a marketing plan?.
 Here is some links to some good marketing plans from real business’s like yours.
 Take what you like from theses samples and leave the rest.
 Your Marketing plan is going to be unique to your business, so should the style in which you present it.

-Why you need to create a marketing plan:
+Why you need to create a marketing plan

 If you are in business, you’ll understand that marketing plays a critical role in driving growth, start up or mature business you’ll need a road map that keeps you on track and inline with your business objectives.
 When you write a marketing plan it will assist you in keeping your marketing activities defined and stop budgets getting out of control.
 It will help you to measure success and by tracking its effectiveness will help you to make decisions and find opportunities as your business grows.